bishiguro/ExercisesInC/reading_questions/thinkos.md

 3) Can you guess why IEEE floating-point uses biased integers to represent the exponent rather than a sign bit or two's complement?

+It seems that biased integers for exponents are used to make signed floating-point integers more easily comparable.
+Negative exponents are used to represent very small values, but a negative number in two’s complement would make this very small number appear very large.
+A bias puts the exponent within an unsigned range that can be more easily compared with other exponents.

 4) Following the example in Section 5.4, write the 32-bit binary representation of -13 in single precision IEEE floating-point.
 What would you get if you accidentally interpreted this value as an integer?